Great Dividing Range: Natural components

 Parts of the highlands consisting of relatively flat and, by Australian standards, well-watered land were developed for agricultural and pastoral uses.
 Such areas include the Atherton Tableland and Darling Downs in Queensland, and the Northern Tablelands, Southern Highlands and Southern Tablelands in New South Wales.
 Other parts of the highlands are too rugged for agriculture and have been used for forestry.
 Many parts of the highlands which were not developed are now included in National Parks.

 All of mainland Australia's alpine areas, including its highest mountain, Mount Kosciuszko (2228 m AHD), are part of this range, called the Main Range.
 The highest areas in southern New South Wales and eastern Victoria are known as the Australian Alps.

 The central core of the Great Dividing Range is dotted with hundreds of peaks and is surrounded by many smaller mountain ranges or spurs, canyons, valleys and plains of regional significance.
 Some of the major plains include the High Plains of South-Eastern Australia, the Southern Highlands, the Central Highlands and Bogong High Plains of Victoria.
 Other tablelands considered part of the Great Dividing Range are the Atherton Tableland, Canberra wine region and the Southern Tablelands.

 The Dandenong Ranges, Barrington Tops, Bunya Mountains, Blue Mountains, Liverpool Range, McPherson Ranges and the Moonbi Range are some of the smaller spurs and ranges that make up the greater dividing range.
 Other notable ranges and tablelands which form part of the Great Dividing Range include the Liverpool Range, Mount Royal Range and the Monaro District.
-Whilst some of the peaks of the highlands reach respectable heights of a little over 2000 m, the age of the range and its erosion mean that most of the mountains are not very steep, and virtually all peaks can be reached without mountaineering equipment.
+Whilst some of the peaks of the highlands reach heights of a little over 2000 m, the age of the range and its erosion mean that most of the mountains are not very steep, and virtually all peaks can be reached without mountaineering equipment.

 In some areas, such as the Snowy Mountains, Victorian Alps, the Scenic Rim and the eastern escarpments of the New England region, the highlands form a significant barrier.
 The eastern escarpment is the site of many spectacular waterfalls which were formed by rivers plunging off the tablelands.
 In other areas the slopes are gentle and in places the range is barely perceptible.

 Well known passes on the range include Coxs Gap, Cunninghams Gap, Dead Horse Gap, Nowlands Gap, and Spicers Gap.

 Major cities located on the upland areas of the range include Canberra, Toowoomba and the outer suburbs of Sydney, Melbourne, Brisbane, Gold Coast and Cairns in north Queensland.
 Many towns and cities are located on the range, and also in lowland areas and foothills adjacent to the highlands.
 There is a strong natural history and cultural attachment to the Dividing Range region in towns and on many, sometimes remote, landholdings.

-Some of the towns/cities located on the range include:
+Some of the towns/cities located on or near the range include: